-(b) This is the revenue to be generated based on PSTA's direct rates; see page 79 of annual report.
+(b) This is the revenue to be generated based on PSTA's direct rates; see "Direct and Overlapping Property Tax Rates" chart of annual financial report.

-(c) All delinquent tax collections received during the year are applied to Collections Amount the year pric collection, regardless of the year in which the taxes were originally levied.
+(c) All delinquent tax collections received during the year are applied to Collections Amount the year prior to collection, regardless of the year in which the taxes were originally levied.
 Therefore this may result in the Percentage of Levy in Total Collections to be greater than 100%.